-Reckon is committed to maintaining the privacy and security of your personal data and to complying with its obligations under data protection legislation in Australia and the UK, including the General Data Protection Regulation 2016/679 (“GDPR”).
+Reckon is committed to maintaining the privacy and security of your personal data and to complying with its obligations under data protection legislation in Australia and the UK, including the Data Protection Act 2018 and the General Data Protection Regulation 2016/679 (“GDPR”).

-- We will only process your personal data (and that of your clients/customers) as required to enable us to provide the Services or as you allow us to.
+- We will only process your personal data (and that of your clients/customers) as required to enable us to provide the Services or as agreed to.

-- We host the Services in Australia therefore your personal data will be exported to our Australian operators.
+- We host the Services in Australia therefore your personal data will be exported to Australian.

-- In Australia we use third parties to host the Services.
+- In Australia we use third parties to host the Services (see below).

 - We will comply with United Kingdom and European data protection laws.

-- the purposes for which we collect, hold, use and disclose your personal data and what happens if we don’t collect this information;
+- the purposes for which we collect, process, use and disclose your personal data and what happens if we cannot collect this information;

-- how, when and for how long we may collect and hold your personal data;
+- how, when and for how long we may collect and process your personal data;

-- the types of information we collect and hold;
+- the types of information we collect and process;

 - the limited circumstances where we are likely to disclose information to overseas recipients and in which countries they are located; and

-- how you can contact us to access or correct personal data which we hold about you or complain about our collection, handling or disclosure of your information.
+- how you can contact us to access or correct your personal data or complain about our collection, processing or disclosure of your information.

-We only collect and process the personal data we need to provide the Services to you or as you have agreed.
-You are entitled at any time to ask us not to process your personal data but this may result in us being unable to provide the Services.
+We only collect and process the personal data which we need to provide the Services to you or as you have agreed.
+You are entitled at any time to ask us not to process your personal data, but this may result in us being unable to provide the Services.

 - registering or activating one or more of the Services;